 c) Deep Clone for Jira

 In addition to presets, we also store user groups that are to have access to certain Jira projects, but no user names, e-mail addresses, etc. here.

 d) External Data for Confluence, External Data for Jira Fields

-We store Data source and Field configurations, including authentication details, URLs and other configuration details the customer provides.
+We store data source and field/template configurations, including authentication details, URLs and other configuration details the customer provides.
 Any content synced to fields/templates is stored in the Atlassian platform.

 e) Google Calendar for Confluence

 We have reading access to the Google calendars of our customers.
-We store the Google ID of the customer, his email address and an access token as well as the Confluence User ID of the customer in our database.
+We store the Google ID of the customer, the email address, access token as well as the Confluence User ID of the customer in our database.

 f) Hangouts Chat for Confluence